41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 Festive Flag Wreath

-This rustic welcome wreath adds instant patriotic charm to your front door.
+This rustic summer wreath adds instant patriotic charm to your front door.
 Wrap rope around a lifesaving ring or wreath base using hot glue to secure.
 Then add a few American flags for a touch of U.S. decor.

 Lemon Boat Place Cards